tomiyee/Strahd-Notes/content/Session Notes/E01 - A Night at Village of Barovia.md

 date: 2023-11-05
 ---

+> [!summary] Summary
+> The party enters Barovia, starting in the Village of Barovia.
+We meet an old lady selling dream pies.
+In
+> The party enters the land of Barovia.
+In the Village of Barovia, we find that

 > [!example] Village of Barovia - Day 1 Morning

 The party of [[Evelyne]], [[Deathcheater]], [[Boomer]], and [[Risodo]] arrive in the land of Barovia.
 We encounter a dead commoner that failed to post the Burgomaster [[Ismark]] the Greater's warning to stop people from entering Barovia.